-Graduate study in the Department of Psychology is organized into four areas: clinical science, developmental, social psychology, and cognition, brain, and behavior.
+Graduate study in the Department of Psychology is organized into four areas: Experimental Psychopathology and Clinical Science, Developmental Psychology, Social Psychology, and Cognition, Brain, and Behavior (CBB).
 These areas consist of faculty members whose combined interests span a coherent program of advanced study and research in some subfield of psychology.

-Students enrolled in the PhD program may follow one of two tracks.
-The first is the Common Curriculum, which embraces social psychology, cognitive psychology, cognitive neuroscience, behavioral neuroscience, and perception.
-The second track is Clinical Science.
+Students enrolled in the PhD program follow one of two tracks.
+The first is the Common Curriculum, for students in the Developmental, Social Psychology, and CBB areas.
+The second track is Clinical Science. for students in the Clinical area.
 Students may only be considered for Clinical Science during the graduate school application process.

 Faculty in the Department of Psychology have a wide range of interests, and the themes of their research often span the boundaries of traditional areas in the field.
 Visit the Department of Psychology for a list of themes and associated faculty.